Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 WHY WE LIKE IT: This camera uses a Zink Zero Ink system and classic 3.5 x 4.25-inch classic polaroid paper to generate vibrant prints.
 The camera has a touch LCD for framing and editing.

 A touchscreen display on this device simplifies framing photos and changing camera settings.
 This camera doubles as a multifunction printer, allowing users to send photos from smartphones, computers, and other cameras for printing.
 It uses Wi-Fi tech for easy photo sharing and records high-quality Full HD videos.
 The camera features a built-in mic for audio capture, while a built-in speaker supports audio playback.
-This camera comes with a handy strap for effortless mobility.
+This camera could definitely be a fine digital camera for video.

 Award: HONORABLE MENTION